 Now that you’ve analysed the content you need to create, it’s time to prioritize what’s most important.

-Start by determining which learning customer makes up the largest portion of your learners.
-If most of your learners are newbies, for example, you might decide not to work on the intermediate and expert learning paths just yet.
+Start by determining which type of learning customer makes up the largest portion of your learners.
+If most of your learners are novice, for example, you might decide not to work on the intermediate and expert learning paths just yet.

 Sometimes it helps to survey a random sample of customers and ask them some questions to shape your plan.
-For example, if you’re working on a PLM course for newbies, you might want to ask your experienced users:
+For example, if you’re working on a PLM course for novice learners, you might want to ask your experienced users:

-- What are the 5 things a new PLM user absolutely needs to know to realize value?
+- What are the 5 things a new PLM user absolutely needs to know to see value?

 - What are the top 5 things you wanted to do when you first logged into the new PLM system?

 You could then use the results to decide which content to prioritize.